Dare (album): Packaging

-The cover art and other album artwork is based on a concept that Oakey wanted, that the album should look like an issue of Vogue.
-The final design is a joint effort between Philip Adrian Wright (also the band's director of visuals) and graphic designer Ken Ansell.
-Its typography closely resembles the cover of Vogue April 1979 issue, which inspired the album's title.
+The cover art and other album artwork are based on a concept that Oakey wanted, that the album should look like an issue of Vogue.
+The final design was a joint effort between Philip Adrian Wright (also the band's director of visuals) and graphic designer Ken Ansell.
+Its typography and design closely resemble the cover of German Vogue's May 1981 issue, featuring Paulina Porizkova.
 Oakey is solo on the front cover with Sulley and Catherall on the internal gatefold, Wright on the back cover, and Callis and Burden on the inner sleeve.
-The artwork has been reproduced in numerous forms for the various re-releases and sold as posters.
+The artwork has been reproduced in numerous forms for various re-releases and sold as posters.

-Explaining why the band's portraits are close cropped and the girls had their hair tied back for their photographs, Susan Ann Sulley explains, "we wanted people to still be able to buy the album in five years, we thought that hair styles would be the first thing to date.
+Explaining why the band's portraits are close-cropped and the girls with their hair tied back, Susan Ann Sulley explains, "We wanted people to still be able to buy the album in five years, we thought that hair styles would be the first thing to date.
 We had no idea people would still be buying it 25 years later."

 Critical reception

-Dare was almost universally critically acclaimed in the UK.
-In Melody Maker Steve Sutherland celebrated the fact the album would irritate guitar-rock traditionalists, saying, "All let's-pretend-pompous it's cornily consistent, cultured, crude, elegant, cheap... anything you want it to be.
+Dare was critically acclaimed in the UK.
+In Melody Maker, Steve Sutherland celebrated the fact the album would irritate guitar-rock traditionalists, saying, "All let's-pretend-pompous it's cornily consistent, cultured, crude, elegant, cheap ... anything you want it to be.
 Me?
 I think it's a masterpiece.
-Sure to upset some, sell to millions more and so it should the way it tramps all over rock traditions.
+Sure to upset some, sell to millions more and so it should, the way it tramps all over rock traditions.
 A trite sound, a retarded glam image and a mock respect.
-All the appeal in the world...
+All the appeal in the world ...
 Dare should show up the pathetic farce of pop mythology once and for all."
 Smash Hits critic David Hepworth called it "chock-full of precise, memorable melodies delivered with style and humour".
-Noted music critic Paul Morley wrote in the NME, "Dare is the second intoxicating intervention to be produced out of the great split [referring to Ian Craig Marsh and Martyn Ware leaving the first incarnation of the Human League, and their album Penthouse and Pavement released with their new band Heaven 17], and already it's the first Human League greatest hits collection...
-Much more than ABBA or whoever you like, the Human League signify that deliciously serious, sincerely disposable MOR music can possess style, quality and sophistication...
+Noted music critic Paul Morley wrote in the NME, "Dare is the second intoxicating intervention to be produced out of the great split [referring to Ian Craig Marsh and Martyn Ware leaving the first incarnation of the Human League, and their album Penthouse and Pavement released with their new band Heaven 17], and already it's the first Human League greatest hits collection ...
+Much more than ABBA or whoever you like, the Human League signify that deliciously serious, sincerely disposable MOR music can possess style, quality and sophistication ...
 I think that Dare is one of the GREAT popular music LPs."

 In the US, Rolling Stone rated Dare four out of five stars, with reviewer David Fricke commending the Human League for finding "an appealing balance between modern technique and tuneful charm" on an album of "artfully grabby" songs.
 Robert Christgau of The Village Voice was less impressed, giving it a "B−" grade and remarking that "Philip Oakey comes on like three kinds of pompous jerk."

 According to the book Let It Blurt: The Life and Times of Lester Bangs, renowned music critic Lester Bangs died of an accidental drug overdose while listening to Dare.